TommyForsberg/ACOC.Barista/README.md

 The heart of the barista is the servicebus.
 Every cup of coffee has a set of freely configured events wich all will trigger at a configured timespan.
 Every order holds a webhook-callback address wich will be posted to when the events are triggered.

 <h3>Key concepts</h3>
-.NET 6, OpenApi, Swagger, MongoDb, Azure Servicebus, Azure Logical Apps.
+.NET 6, OpenApi, Swagger, MongoDb, Azure Servicebus, Azure Logical Apps